Guide | Home Buying

 Underwriting: A process the lender undertakes to evaluate the loan applicant, their ability to repay the loan and the property that will serve as collateral for the loan.
 This process usually includes verifying the applicant’s employment and income as well as evaluating other information, such as credit history, tax returns and bank statements.

-U.S. Department of Housing and Urban Development (HUD): A federal Cabinet department of the Executive Branch that regulates certain housing policies and programs.
+U.S. Department of Housing and Urban Development (HUD): A federal Cabinet department that regulates certain housing policies and programs.
 Learn more on their website.

 Now you have the most common vocabulary down!
 Don’t worry, there won’t be a pop quiz.
 It can still be a lot to wrap your head around though, so please remember our team of licensed loan specialists and representatives are here to help answer any questions you may have about the process.